OasisMate/cartpos/docs/PRD.md

 - No item-level discounts (only bill-level discount).
 - No manual invoice-level allocation UI for Udhaar payments (system auto-allocates).
 - No label/sticker design and printing.
+- No top bar/header in authenticated layout (sidebar-only design for cleaner UI).

 ## 3. Personas